pillone/usntssearch/README.md

 * Support for accounts from any Newsnb and Spotweb based provider
 * Support for web-only access to Newsnb websites (in case API is not active)
 * Support for nzbx.co, findnzb.info, ftdworld.net, wombie and many others
-* Support for CP and SB
+* Support for CP, SB, NZB360
 * Support for many search categories
 * Retreives trending movies and shows
 * Gives appropriate search suggestions